jbloomlab/alignparse/README.rst

 See the `alignparse documentation <https://jbloomlab.github.io/alignparse>`_ for details on how to install and use ``alignparse``.

+Please `cite alignparse <https://jbloomlab.github.io/alignparse/acknowledgements.html>`_ if you use it in your work.

 The source code is `on GitHub <https://github.com/jbloomlab/alignparse>`_.

 To contribute to this package, read the instructions in `CONTRIBUTING.rst <CONTRIBUTING.rst>`_.